Fuzzy Dark Matter and the Impact of Core--Halo Diversity on Its Particle Mass Constraints: Conclusions

 In this work, we investigate the impact of diversity in the CHR on the inference of the FDM particle mass from stellar kinematics in dSph galaxies.
 Our analysis extends previous studies by incorporating both the diversity of the CHR suggested by cosmological simulations and higher-order information in the form of the fourth moment (kurtosis) of the LOS velocity distribution.
 This additional dynamical information helps mitigate degeneracies present in standard Jeans analyses based solely on the velocity dispersion.

-We model the dark matter halo as a soliton core embedded in an NFW halo and apply this framework to stellar kinematic data of eight Milky Way dSphs: Carina, Draco, Fornax, Leo~I, Leo~II, Sculptor, Sextans, and Ursa Minor.
-By combining the posterior distributions inferred for each system, we find two preferred regions for the FDM particle mass at the 68\% credible interval: $\log_{10}(m_\psi/\mathrm{eV}) = -21.82^{+0.35}_{-0.26}$ and $\log_{10}(m_\psi/\mathrm{eV}) = -19.79^{+0.60}_{-0.53}$.
-These ranges reflect the bimodal structure of the posterior distribution obtained from the current data and analysis choices.
+We model the dark matter halo as a soliton core embedded in an NFW halo and apply this framework to stellar kinematic data of eight Milky Way's dSphs: Carina, Draco, Fornax, Leo~I, Leo~II, Sculptor, Sextans, and Ursa Minor.
+By combining the posterior distributions inferred for each system, we find two preferred regions for the FDM particle mass at the 68\% credible interval: $\log_{10}(m_\psi/\mathrm{eV}) = -19.72^{+0.64}_{-0.56}$ and $\log_{10}(m_\psi/\mathrm{eV}) = -21.81^{+0.39}_{-0.26}$.
+These ranges reflect the bimodality of the posterior distribution obtained from the current data and analysis choices.

-The large-$m_\psi$ solution is broadly compatible with most existing astrophysical constraints, while the small-$m_\psi$ region lies closer to the edge of several bounds discussed in the literature.
+The high-$m_\psi$ solution is broadly compatible with most existing astrophysical constraints, while the low-$m_\psi$ region lies closer to the edge of several bounds discussed in the literature.
 Importantly, the presence of these two solutions reflects a statistical feature of the likelihood rather than two distinct physical models.
 Future analyses incorporating improved data and refined modeling may help determine whether one of these regions is ultimately favored.

 More generally, our results highlight the sensitivity of inferred FDM constraints to modeling assumptions entering the dynamical analysis.
-Even relatively modest changes in the treatment of the CHR or the inclusion of higher-order velocity moments can significantly alter the inferred posterior structure and the resulting constraints on $m_\psi$.
+Even relatively modest changes in the treatment of the CHR or the inclusion of higher-order velocity moments can alter the inferred posterior structure and the resulting constraints on $m_\psi$.
 This sensitivity is consistent with previous studies showing that different analysis choices, data selections, or modeling assumptions can lead to substantially different limits on the particle mass.

 Systematically exploring these assumptions is therefore essential for assessing the robustness of current bounds on FDM.
 In particular, future observations with next-generation spectroscopic surveys such as the Subaru PFS will provide significantly improved stellar velocity measurements for dwarf galaxies.
 These data will enable more precise dynamical analyses and offer an opportunity to test the modeling assumptions underlying current constraints, helping to clarify the allowed parameter space of FDM.